+Does weak enamel run in families?
 Tooth enamel is the hardest substance in your body.
 It protects your inner tooth (the dentin and pulp) from decay.
 Mature enamel consists of 96 percent minerals, 3 percent water, and 1 percent organic material.
-It is hard and fracture tough, yet tooth decay or childhood caries is a chronic worldwide disease.
+It is hard and tough, yet tooth decay or childhood caries remain a chronic disease in this country.
 Caries begins on the surface of the tooth enamel and is initiated by pathogenic bacteria.
 As these microorganisms feed off of sugars and food residue remaining on the tooth surface they release acids that dissolve tooth enamel.
-Research indicates that caries is caused by not only dental hygiene, and nutrition, but by genetics as well.
-Read on to find out if your genetics affect the strength of your tooth enamel.
+There are conflicting research reports on this.
+Research indicates that the rate of caries is caused by not only dental hygiene and nutrition but by genetics as well.

 According to the American Dental Association only about one percent of the adult population is immune to tooth decay.
 Therefore, the rest of us need to diligently care for our teeth.
 Tooth decay is difficult to avoid, as is the common cold.
 We try to avoid tooth decay by removing the mixture of harmful bacteria, food debris, and acids that form plaque by brushing our teeth twice a day and flossing daily.
 The dental organization says, weak enamel or not, good hygiene is the best way to prevent problems.